pozil/spm-registry/README.md

 # Salesforce Package Manager (SPM) Registry

-This repository contains the code for the SPM registry.<br/>
+This repository contains the code for the [SPM registry](https://spm-registry.herokuapp.com/).<br/>
-Head over here for the [Salesforce CLI plugin]().
+Head over here for the [SPM plugin for the Salesforce CLI](https://github.com/pozil/spm-plugin).

 ## Setup